ryumada/docker-grafana/README.md

 * `MIMIR_RULER_BUCKET`

 Run `./setup.sh` (as the repository owner) to materialize these secrets and render the service `docker-compose.yml` files and Loki/Mimir `config.yaml` files from their `.example` templates.
 The script validates that the executing user owns the repository and stops if any required `.env` values are still placeholders (`ENTER_*` / `REPLACE_*`).
 Review and adjust the rendered configurations (`loki/config.yaml`, `mimir/config.yaml`, `grafana/provisioning/datasources/datasources.yaml`, `alloy/config.alloy`) to match your domains and alerting requirements.
 Do **not** commit credentials to version control.

+**Using host-level Nginx instead of Traefik for public routing?** You can leave the Traefik stack running internally and forward traffic from Nginx to the published Traefik HTTP/HTTPS ports.
+See `traefik/nginx.conf.example` for a starter sites-available configuration.
+If you proxy this way, you may want to change `TRAEFIK_HTTP_PORT` / `TRAEFIK_HTTPS_PORT` in `.env` to non-standard ports (e.g., 8080/8443) so Nginx can bind :80/:443 directly.

 ---